YassinHajaj/quarkus-log4j-kafka-elk/README.md

 ![Success !](./static/success.gif)

+Then, of course, we'll continue with `Kafka-Connect`, `ElasticSearch` and `Kibana`.

 ## Kafka-Connect

 Kafka Connect helps us integrate Kafka with third party software smoothly.

 We'll use the `cp-kafka-connect` Docker image, it contains the `ElasticsearchSinkConnector` which will come in handy to integrate and flush data inside of ElasticSearch.

 Let's check the Docker compose configuration